Nicola Bulley: Missing woman described as 'the kindest soul' by friend

 A major search for Ms Bulley has been continuing, but no trace of her has been found.

-Friend Emma White described her as "the most beautiful person" and "the kindest soul".
+Friend Emma White described her as "the most beautiful person" and "the kindest soul - she's thoughtful, she's caring."

+Ms White also told BBC Breakfast: "And then you add her and Paul together, add a little bit of magic, and they've created these two beautiful humans who just want to know where their mummy is.

-Ms White said: "We just need something to start making sense, we've got no information."
+"Anybody with any information to help these guys - we just need something.
+It's not making sense, we've got no information."

 Neighbours and friends are holding banners by the road in the village in the hope it will catch the attention of anyone who may have seen something.